 As discussed in Appendix 3, stormwater utility fees in North Carolina are almost universally based on impervious surface area.
 The reasoning is that as impervious surface increases, more stormwater runoff is generated with a greater potential to carry more pollutants.
 The Town Code defines properties as being either residential or nonresidential for purposes of determining the applicable service charge (fee).
 It is important to note that "residential" specifically refers to single family/detached residences and multifamily/attached residences on separate parcels.
 "Nonresidential" refers to multifamily/attached residences on a single parcel and all other non-residential parcels.
-16 There are many attached residences in Carrboro on separate parcels.
+There are many attached residences in Carrboro on separate parcels.
 A combination of parcel, planimetric, and zoning GIS data and visual scanning were used to assign all nonexempt parcels as either residential or nonresidential.
 For example, planimetric building attribute data includes information about the type of building.
 For much of the residential neighborhoods and downtown area of Carrboro, assigning properties into one of these two categories is straightforward and unambiguous.
 Making this assignment for the transitional commercial/residential areas in town required a more tedious parcel by parcel review of GIS data.
-Note that a recommendation of further breaking down nonresidential properties into tiers was pursued, as discussed below.
-Maps
+Note that further break down nonresidential properties into tiers was pursued, as discussed below.
+Maps of residential and non-residential parcels are included in Appendix 4.